jefersonprimer/screenshot-ai/README.md

 1. **Invisible Window Type**: The notification window uses the `toolbar` window type with `focusable: false`, making it invisible to most screen recording software.

+2. **Enhanced Window Properties**: Additional properties like `hasShadow: false`, `titleBarStyle: 'hidden'`, and slight opacity make the notification windows even harder to detect by recording software.

-2. **Stealth Screenshot Capture**: Using Electron's `desktopCapturer` with optimized settings to avoid detection during capture.
+3. **Stealth Screenshot Capture**: Using Electron's `desktopCapturer` with optimized settings to avoid detection during capture.

-3. **No Focus Capturing**: The application never takes focus away from other windows, making its operation seamless and invisible.
+4. **No Focus Capturing**: The application never takes focus away from other windows, making its operation seamless and invisible.

+5. **Background Operation**: The main window remains hidden, with all interactions happening through the system tray icon.

 ### Screenshot Process
 1. When the Ctrl+Shift+P shortcut is pressed, the application captures the entire screen.